William McIntosh: Death

 Under its Code of 1818, the National Council had established a police force, known as Law Menders.
-The Council ruled that the signatories of the February 1825 treaty had to be executed for ceding the communal Creek lands, which was defined as a capital crime.
-This was the first known occasion when the Council ordered execution of men for a crime against the centralized Nation.
+The Council ruled that the signatories of the February 1825 treaty had to be executed for ceding the communal Muscogee lands, which was defined as a capital crime.
+This was the first known occasion when the Council ordered the execution of men for a crime against the centralized Nation.
 The Council assigned chief Menawa, of a ceded township in the Upper Towns, to carry out the sentence.

-On April 30, 1825, the Red Stick leader and long-time McIntosh political nemesis Menawa, with a large force of 120-150 Law Menders (the recently organized Creek police force) from towns in the ceded territory, attacked the McIntosh plantation, lighting bonfires around the buildings.
+On April 30, 1825, the Red Stick leader and long-time McIntosh political nemesis Menawa, with a large force of 120-150 Law Menders (the recently organized Muscogee police force) from towns in the ceded territory, attacked the McIntosh plantation, lighting bonfires around the buildings.
 Then they set McIntosh's house on fire.
 McIntosh, wounded by gunfire, was pulled from the burning house by several attackers, then one of the men stabbed him in the heart.
-Other Creeks shot him more than fifty times.
+Other Muscogee shot him more than fifty times.
 Chilly McIntosh, the chief's oldest son, had also been sentenced to die, but he escaped by diving through a window.
-Etommee Tustunnuggee, another Creek chief who signed the 1825 treaty, was killed during the raid.
+Etommee Tustunnuggee, another Muscogee chief who signed the 1825 treaty, was killed during the raid.
 Later that day, the Law Menders found the Hawkins brothers, who were also signatories.
 They hanged Samuel and shot Benjamin, but he escaped.
-The Creek had "adopted certain Anglo-American legal concepts, ... welded them to their own concepts of political independence and used them to serve decidedly Creek purposes."
+The Muscogee had "adopted certain Anglo-American legal concepts, ... welded them to their own concepts of political independence and used them to serve decidedly Creek purposes."

 William McIntosh's wives asked for a suit of clothes for his burial, but the killers insisted on throwing the naked corpse into an unmarked grave.
 His burial site and part of his plantation have been preserved as the McIntosh Reserve in Carroll County, Georgia.
 The grave is located near a replica of McIntosh's home in McIntosh Reserve Park near Whitesburg.

 Members of the National Council, including Menawa, went to Washington to protest the 1825 treaty.
-The U.S. government rejected the 1825 treaty as fraudulent, and negotiated the 1826 Treaty of Washington, which allowed the Creeks to keep about 3 e6acre in Alabama.
-In this new treaty, the Creek received an immediate payment of $217,660 and a perpetual annuity of $20,000.
-The state of Georgia ignored the new treaty and worked to evict the Creeks from their lands before official removal started in the 1830s.
+The U.S. government rejected the 1825 treaty as fraudulent, and negotiated the 1826 Treaty of Washington, which allowed the Muscogee to keep about 3 e6acre in Alabama.
+In this new treaty, the Muscogee received an immediate payment of $217,660 and a perpetual annuity of $20,000.
+The state of Georgia ignored the new treaty and worked to evict the Muscogee from their lands before official removal started in the 1830s.